The deepest problem: some perspectives on quantum gravity: Quantum black holes

 These interactions have been motivated from very general considerations, and are quite minimal.
 If they are part of the consistent description of BHs, an important question is to derive them from more basic principles of quantum gravity.
 This is left for the future.
 In fact, the apparent necessity of such interactions, and their form, may provide important clues about these principles.
 Also, effective interactions of the general form \eqref{Genint} might result from some of the proposals in the literature, although some of these, such as fuzzballs\cite{fuzzrev} and firewalls\cite{AMPS}, introduce hard, rather than soft, structure at the horizon, corresponding to much more significant departures from the equivalence principle.

 In particular, there has been considerable recent discussion of the replica wormhole approach to ``calculating" BH entropies\cite{AEMM,AMMZ,PSSY,AHMST,AHMSTrev}.
-In the end, this essentially just supplies a prescription to connect the known rising curve of entanglement entropy from Hawking's calculation\cite{Hawk} to the expected falling curve of Bekenstein-Hawking entropy for an evaporating BH.
+In the end, this essentially just supplies a prescription to connect the known rising curve of entanglement entropy from Hawking's calculation\cite{Hawk} to the expected falling curve of Bekenstein-Hawking entropy for an evaporating BH, and is based on a formal extrapolation of euclidean quantum gravity methods\cite{GiTu}.
 These methods have not yet, however, given a way to calculate the underlying quantum amplitudes for corresponding processes.
 There has been a suggestion\cite{MaMa} that they are associated to processes with ``real" wormholes, that correspond to emission of baby universes, as has been considered previously\cite{LRT,Hawkworm,GiStinst}.
 Such processes were argued\cite{Cole,GiStinc} to lead to shifts in the effective lagrangian or hamiltonian of our universe, which could in fact be an explanation of couplings such as \eqref{Genint}.
 What is not yet explained is the form of these couplings -- which likewise could be nonlocal on the BH scale $R$, corresponding to emission of a baby universe of this size -- and whether they have the correct structure to account for amplitudes with the necessary properties.

 Since many scenarios imply modifications at the BH scale $R$, and since we are now able to observationally investigate these scales via observations of both electromagnetic and gravitational radiation from black holes, that strongly suggests seeking evidence for or constraints on such scenarios\cite{SGObs,SGLIGO}.
 This is an important general problem\cite{SGAstro,GKT}.
 Further constraints are needed to do so with general interactions \eqref{Genint}, but the more specific interactions \eqref{Tint} and \eqref{Hre} suggest possible observational signatures and constraints.